strawberrypie/rusentiment/README.md

  - cases of mixed sentiment are annotated for the dominant sentiment of the post, and the guidelines cover 6 frequent cases of mixed sentiment to improve inter-annotator agreement;
  - hashtags and smileys are *not* treated as automatic sentiment labels.

 For Russian these guideines yielded annotation speed of 250-350 posts per hour, with Fleiss kappa of 0.654 for randomly selected posts.
-See [our paper](http://aclweb.org/anthology/C18-1064) for details on how active learning influenced the inter-annotator agreement.
+See paper for details on how active learning influenced the inter-annotator agreement.